tooveo/atom-logstash/README.md

     command: bash -c "logstash -f /etc/logstash/conf.d/logstash.conf"
     volumes:
     - <absolute path to your log stash.conf file on your server>:/etc/logstash/conf.d/logstash.conf
-    - < absolute path to file with your input data >:/etc/logstash/file.txt
+    - < absolute path to file with your input data >:/etc/logstash/<the name of your file>
     container_name: logstash-atom
 ```
 __Put your docker-compose.yaml into the working directory__